truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNetdataApp.md

 ### Netdata Storage Settings
 SCALE defaults to automatically creating storage volumes for Netdata without enabling the host path options.

-To create and use datasets for the Netdata configuration, cache, and library storage or extra storage volumes inside the contanier pod, first create these datasets.
+To create and use datasets for the Netdata configuration, cache, and library storage or extra storage volumes inside the container pod, first create these datasets.
 Go to **Datasets** and create the datasets before you begin the app installation process.
 See [Add Datasets]({{< relref "DatasetsScale.md" >}}) for more information.
 Select **Enable Host Path for Netdata** to show the volume mount path field to add the configuration storage dataset.